 Tomato potato psyllid information for businesses

-Tomato potato psyllid (TPP) was first detected in Victoria in November 2024.
-This was the first detection in Australia outside Western Australia.
-In October 2025, TPP was detected in Melbourne’s northern suburbs.
-TPP uses the Convolvulaceae and Solanaceae families of plants as hosts, and can readily settle on non-host plants, referred to as ‘carriers’.
+Tomato potato psyllid (TPP) was first detected in Victoria in 2024 and is now considered established.
+TPP uses the Convolvulaceae and Solanaceae families of plants as hosts and can readily settle on non-host plants, referred to as ‘carriers’.

-Due to the detection, all Victorian businesses transporting TPP host or carrier plants or produce interstate from 8 December 2025 will need to comply with entry requirements set by each destination jurisdiction.
+Due to the detection, all Victorian businesses transporting TPP host or carrier plants or produce interstate from 8 December 2025 need to comply with entry requirements set by each destination state or territory.
 See Import conditions for each state below.

-Depending on the destination state, you may need either:
+Depending on the destination state's entry requirements, you may need either:

 - a plant health certificate (issued by an Agriculture Victoria authorised officer), or